:: Exhibition ::

 More photos and a video of the sculpture in action are available at: http://chriseckert.com/Sculpture/035_auto_rosary/gallery.shtml

-Submitted by: Alfred Pennarini http://www.drivemycars.tk/?ref=arduino.playground A simple project to control a toy RC Car trough the Arduino.
-An ajax written in Flex 3.0 sends the directon' s code to php that uses Arduino- Serial.c .
+Submitted by: Alfred Pennarini http://www.drivemycars.tk/?ref=arduino.playground A simple project to control a toy RC Car through the Arduino.
+An AJAX written in Flex 3.0 sends the direction code to PHP that uses Arduino- Serial.c .
 An i-sight web-cam provides a realtime feedback.
 COMING SOON - IPHONE VERSION Please visit and drive my RC car

 A project to develop and build open source energy monitoring and analysis tools for energy efficiency and distributed renewable microgeneration.

 The Mains AC energy monitor can measure energy used by a whole house/building.
 It uses a current transformer (CT) sensor to measure current in the live wire safely and a AC-AC power adapter to measure mains voltage.

 From these measurements the Arduino calculates: Real Power, Apparent Power, Power Factor, RMS Voltage, RMS Current, frequency and kWhs.

 The values can then be sent to a computer for logging and graphing or it can be displayed on an LCD/7 segment display, logged to a USB pen drive or uploaded to the internet via an Ethernet shield and graphed with Flot:

 There's also a program to look at the shape of the AC waveform.

 FirmataVB is a .NET component library that implements the Firmata V2.0 protocol.
 With it you can quickly and easily create .NET applications that communicate with an Arduino over a serial port.
 The Arduino runs the Standard Firmata sketch and sends a receives digital and analog messages which the FirmataVB component processes.